-Recipients of Academic Achievement Scholarships may be either currently or newly enrolled students who are enrolled in at least nine credit hours at VGCC with high scholastic ability or graduating high school seniors selected by their counselors or principals.
+Recipients of Academic Achievement Scholarships may be either currently or newly enrolled students who are enrolled in the minimum number of credit hours as defined by the donor at VGCC with high scholastic ability or graduating high school seniors selected by their counselors or principals.
 Currently the scholarship award may be up to \$500.